October 15-16, 2020

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to [TBD] Medical Knowledge MOC points and Patient Safety MOC credits in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-A special room rate of $415 per night plus taxes for single or double occupancy is available for program participants at the Montage Beverly Hills through September 18, 2020 or as space allows.
+A special room rate of $415 per night plus taxes for single or double occupancy is available for program participants at The Maybourne Beverly Hills (formerly known as the Montage Beverly Hills) through September 18, 2020 or as space allows.

 All cancellations must be submitted in writing and refunds will be subject to a $100 administration charge.
 Cancellations cannot be accepted over the telephone.
 Requests for cancellation must be submitted no less than 45 days from the conference date.